A11YChi/meetup-event-logistics/README.md

 8. Promotion of the Event
 9. Set Up YouTube Live Stream
 10. Coordinating Live Caption Services
+11. RSVP Deadline
-11. Day of Meetup Event
+12. Day of Meetup Event
-12. Post Meetup Event
+13. Post Meetup Event

 ## Conceive of the topic or theme
 A topic or theme may originate from discussion among co-organizers, member suggestions or other sources.
 If you have a valid topic in mind, the next step is to find someone who can deliver an intelligent, impactful talk on that topic.